latompa/eligible-ruby/README.md

 #### 1.1

-Additional endpoints for service/general and service/list
+- Additional endpoints for service/general and service/list
+- Support x12 format in params

 #### 1.0